Lifestudies.org

 Book Reviews

 Shin'ichi Nakazawa, Chuo University - "This book contains a great possibility. ..."
-(Yomiuri Shimbun Newspaper, 1996)
+(Yomiuri Shimbun, 1996)

-Book reviews also appeared in Asahi Simbun Newspaper, Mainichi Shimbun Newspaper, Sankei Shimbun Newspaper, Kyodo Tsushin, etc.
+Book reviews also appeared in Asahi, Mainichi, Sankei newspapers, Kyodo Tsushin, and other publications.

 Publication Data